vjayne93/victorias-final-project/README.md

 * Create BallTree to do spacial analysis of food sites and determine the number of food sites within a one-mile radius of each census tract.
 * Complete K-Means Cluster Analysis of the features of each census tract.
 Sort data into three clusters indicating least need, normal need, and highest need.
 * Complete second K-Means Cluster Analysis which weighs poverty as three-times more significant than the other features to create a more accurate assesment of need.
+<br><br><br>
+## Part II: Web Application
+With the clean dataset of free food sites in the Philadelphia area I used in Part I of my project, I created a Python web application which finds the nearest open free food site to the user's address.
+Existing applications to find free food sites rely on complex websites with maps and multiple filtering options.
+These applications can be challenging for people in need of free food.
+Barriers include applications not being optimized for mobile use, low tech literacy among users, poor eyesite or limited dexterity using a device, limited English language skills, and applications using significant amounts of data.
+My intent was to make the most simple and functional applications to tell users where they can get free food, right now. <br><br>
+My application uses a Python function to determine what free food sites are open at the current date and time based on my existing dataset.
+The user enters their address, and the application uses a geocoding API to locate the user and list the five current open food sites which are closest to the entered address.
+The user can request the next five closest sites which are open now.
+A second function finds the sites which are opening the soonest and reports them to the user.

 ## Data Sources